Military Faculty Application Information

 We accept applications from officers of all branches except Medical Service Corps and the Judge Advocate General’s Corps.
 We have four TDA positions for Aviation officers (15B), who fly our department’s two fixed wing aircraft in support of the aerospace engineering program.
 We have 11 TDA positions for Corps of Engineer officers (21D), two for Functional Area 51 officers, and one for a Functional Area 49.
 All of our remaining positions are branch immaterial (01A).

 We normally select officers to begin graduate school in their 6th, 7th, or 8th year of service.
-Our next selection board, in January 2014, will consider officers from year groups 2007, 2008 and 2009.
-Selected officers will begin graduate school in 2015 and report to West Point in 2017.
-Officers in year groups 2010 and younger are encouraged to apply now and begin building their files; however, these files will not actually be considered by the selection board until they enter their three-year window of eligibility.
+Our next selection board, in January 2015, will consider officers from year groups 2008, 2009 and 2010.
+Selected officers will begin graduate school in the summer of 2016 and report to West Point in the summer of 2018.
+Officers in year groups 2011 and younger are encouraged to apply now and begin building their files; however, these files will not be considered by the selection board until they enter their three-year window of eligibility.

 Only branch-qualified officers will be approved for ACS and a follow-on assignment to USMA.
 Thus, officers who will not be branch-qualified in time to start school by the 8th year of service are generally not eligible.
 We are committed to ensuring that our officers leave USMA with adequate time for an O-4 key developmental assignment prior to consideration for promotion to LTC in the primary zone.